The Regulations provide a means for you to raise a complaint about any service the University provides and to get that issue resolved.

 Before you begin formal proceedings we would encourage you firstly to try and resolve the issue informally, either by speaking directly with those concerned or with your personal tutor, programme leader or the Students’ Union.
 If an informal approach cannot settle the issue, only then should you begin formal proceedings.

 To make a formal complaint you must contact a Student Complaints Officer in the Secretariat who will send you a form (SCP1), for you to complete, which will guide you on how to set out the details of your case.
-On the form you should state:
+On the form you must:

-- How you’ve tried to resolve it informally
+- Outline how you’ve tried to resolve it informally

-- Evidence for your complaint and all other relevant material.
+- Provide evidence for your complaint and all other relevant material.

 Please be aware: issues and evidence not introduced at this stage won’t normally be accepted for consideration at subsequent stages.

-Once your complaint has been received your Head of School (or nominated senior member of staff) will carry out an investigation into your case.
+Once your complaint has been received your Head of School (or nominated senior member of staff) will carry out an investigation into your case and conclude it within 20 working days.
 When they have completed their investigation you will receive a report of their findings.

 If your complaint is upheld in whole or in part then they will set out how the issue will be resolved and you will receive an apology and/or other appropriate remedies.

-If, upon receipt of this letter, you are not satisfied with the outcome (because you feel material elements of your complaint have not been addressed, or that you haven’t been offered a fair resolution) then you have 10 working days to request a Review – you can do this by filling out the Complaint Review proforma, stating the reason for your dissatisfaction with the first stage’s outcome and providing evidence to support that claim.
+If, upon receipt of this letter, you are not satisfied with the outcome (because you feel material elements of your complaint have not been addressed, or that you haven’t been offered a fair resolution) then you have 10 working days to request an Independent Review.
+You can do this by filling out the Complaint Review proforma, stating the reason for your dissatisfaction with the first stage’s outcome and providing evidence to support that claim.
 This should be submitted to the Student Complaints Officer handling your case.

-There are three further steps to the complaints procedure after the Head of School investigation:
+There are two possible further steps to the complaints procedure after the Head of School investigation:

-Further details of the latter stages of a complaint are set out in Part E of the University General Regulations.
+Further details of these latter stages are set out in Part E of the University General Regulations.
 If you have exhausted the University’s internal processes and you remain dissatisfied, you have the opportunity to take your complaint further by approaching the national Office for the Independent Adjudicator (OIA) who will consider reviewing your case.

 What if your complaint is about your Head of School, and is very serious?

 If the complaint is of a very serious nature it may be referred directly to a more advanced stage.
-If you need advice on whether your case requires an advanced referral you are welcome to discuss it with the Governance Manager.
+If you need advice on whether your case requires an advanced referral, you are welcome to discuss it with the Secretariat.

 How long will each stage take?